Calculator Decimal to Fraction

 - Puzzle game

-In a letter puzzle game, John can use every alphabet only once.
-He used only 8 alphabets to solve the puzzle.
-What fraction of the 26 alphabets did he use?
-Express your answer as a fraction in the simplest form. - Reduce fractions
+In a letter puzzle game, John can use each letter of the alphabet only once.
+He used only 8 letters to solve the puzzle.
+What fraction of the 26 letters in the alphabet did he use?
+Express your answer as a fraction in simplest form. - Peter multiplies

 more math problems »